Saturday, May 11, 2013

 2. Layer sliced bananas on top.

-4. In separate bowl, combine cream cheese and condensed milk, and mix until smooth.
+4. In a separate bowl, combine cream cheese and condensed milk, and mix until smooth.

-5. Fold the whipped topping into cream cheese mixture.
-Add cream cheese mixture and stir until blended.
+5. Fold the whipped topping into the cream cheese mixture.
+Add the pudding mixture and stir until blended.

 6. Pour over cookies and bananas.
 Cover with last bag of cookies.
 Cover and let "set" in fridge for 24 hours.